 If you want to let users turn Recall on or off, you can use a Windows tool called the Local Group Policy Editor.
 This is useful for computers in workplaces or schools.

-Step-by-step to Enable or Disable Recall with Group Policy Editor
+Step-by-Step to Enable or Disable Recall with Group Policy Editor

 - Click the Start button and type

-User Configuration > Administrative Templates > Windows Components > Windows AI
+User Configuration > Administrative Templates > Windows Components > Windows AI - On the right side, find and double-click

-- In the window that opens, choose one of the options:
+Allow Recall to be enabled. - In the window that opens, choose one of the options:

 - Not Configured – Recall will be turned off for users.